Skip to main content

 SKIP TO COURSE REQUIREMENTS

-At least 16 credits from among the Minor Required Courses, Minor Elective and Minor Capstone must be completed at Metropolitan State.
+At least 16 credits from among the Minor Required Courses and Minor Electives must be completed at Metropolitan State.
 See also the CBM Policies page for requirements that are common to all programs.

 Requirements (20 credits)